wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 = How much does TXTImpact.com service cost? =

-You can find TXTImpact.com SMS gateway pricing information at http://www.txtimpact.com/sms-gateway-pricing/
+You can find TXTImpact.com SMS gateway and text message marketing pricing information at http://www.txtimpact.com/sms-gateway-pricing/

 = What countries is TXTImpact.com supports? =